abuzittinkara/deneme/README.md

 - **audioUtils.js** – volume analysis and audio state utilities
 - **uiEvents.js** – sets up DOM event listeners

+### Channel Management

+Right-click a channel name in the rooms list to rename or delete it.
+Selecting "Kanalın İsmini Değiştir" will immediately update the name for all users, while "Kanalı Sil" removes the channel from the group.

 ### Migration Note

 Older versions stored DM messages with fields named `sender` and `receiver`.